 When arriving at the emergency room, we will assess or "triage" the severity of your condition.
 Triage is simply the process of evaluating your condition.

-When you arrive, you will usually be seen by a triage nurse who will assess your medical condition by evaluating your vital signs, medical complaints and information you provide about past medical problems and allergies.
+When you arrive, you will usually be seen by a triage nurse who will assess your medical condition.
+This nurse will evaluate your vital signs, medical complaints and information you provide about past medical problems and allergies.
 The triage nurse’s task is to ensure that patients with urgent medical conditions are promptly seen.

 After triage, you will be taken to a private treatment room where a registration staff member will complete the registration process.
 They will ask you for medical information and to provide consent for medical treatment.